rzcao/APIC_Results/index.markdown

 ## Highly aberrated samples

 The following shows an example of using APIC to extract aberration of an imaging system and perform complex field reconstruction with aberration correction.
-FPM reconstructioned amplitude and phase are also shown for comparison.
+FPM reconstructed amplitude and phase are also shown for comparison.

 <div class="row">
   <div class="column">